- My Top New Kitchen Item You Might Want for Christmas This Year

 This way, we get all the practical stuff from people who really cook every day.
 I asked as many blogger colleagues I could think of, and even those who should be way too busy to be answering emails sent back their thoughts! 😀

-My Top Two New Kitchen Items You Might Want for Christmas This Year
+My Top New Kitchen Item You Might Want for Christmas This Year

-Ironically, I realized that I have picked up a few new kitchen toys this year too, my favs being:
+Ironically, I realized that I have picked up a few new kitchen toys this year too, with my fav being:

 You can’t buy the cute boy, but you can get our favorite spiralizer to make beets fun like his mustache, plus zoodles, sweet potato “fries” or noodles, and more.
 This brand is so much better than the Oxo that I had at first!!
 And they have a tiny one that you use like a pencil sharpener that would make a good stocking stuffer (below).
 It’s easy to use and clean.